A courageous family memoir explores

 —Oh, Beautiful Milestones—

-MORE WINNING NEWS: “Oh, Beautiful” wins IndieReader Discovery Award for American Studies.
+WINNING NEWS: “Oh, Beautiful” wins IndieReader Discovery Award for American Studies.

 TERRIFIC NEWS: “Oh, Beautiful” named 2012 Eric Hoffer Book Award recipient.

-GREAT NEWS: “Oh, Beautiful” named to Kirkus Reviews’ Best of 2011 book list.
+EXCELLENT NEWS: “Oh, Beautiful” named to Kirkus Reviews’ Best of 2011 book list.

-EXCELLENT NEWS: Self-published family memoir receives coveted Kirkus Star.
+SUPERB NEWS: Self-published family memoir receives coveted Kirkus Star.

 BIG NEWS: Indie Book Awards finalist!
 “Oh, Beautiful” honored in two memoir categories.